j-janiszewski/Automatic_differentiation_lib/README.md

 # Automatic differentiation in reverse mode - Julia library

-Project made for the course:  "Algorithms in data engineering" of the Warsaw University of Technology
+Project made for the course:  "Algorithms in data engineering" of the Warsaw University of Technology.

-An example of how the library can be used for creating Convolutional neural networks can be found in *scripts/cnn.jl*.

 It is authored by Jan Janiszewski and Maciej Zalewski.

+An example of how the library can be used for creating Convolutional Neural Networks can be found in *scripts/cnn.jl*.

+Convolutional Neural Networks created using this library was compared with the one created on the basis of Tensorflow in terms of speed and accuracy.
+Detailed description of the findings can be found in *report.pdf*.

+## How to reproduce locally

 To (locally) reproduce this project, do the following: